-From Saguenay–Lac-Saint-Jean to all of Quebec
+From Saguenay–Lac-Saint-Jean to all of Québec

 Thanks to his incredible endurance and his communication skills, Pierre turned his Défi into a major event in his region.
 Hundreds of adults and children waited for him along his route to give him the money they had collected.
-The event was such a success that Pierre repeated the experience in 2000, 2002 and 2005.
+The event was such a success that Pierre repeated it in 2000, 2002 and 2005.

 Taking the dream to new heights

 Pierre then thought that more young people needed to be exposed to this activity.
-He started taking the dream to new heights with Germain Thibault, a Radio-Canada director that Pierre met in the context of a news report on the 1999 Ironman in Hawaii.
+He started taking his dream to new heights with Germain Thibault, a Radio-Canada producer that Pierre met during a newscast on the 1999 Ironman in Hawaii.
 Both of them shared the same concerns for the health of young people.
 Together, they came up with the idea of extending the Défi Pierre Lavoie to the entire province in order to encourage elementary school pupils to adopt healthy life habits.
-The project was launched in November 2008 and was renamed the Grand défi Pierre Lavoie.
+The project was launched in November 2008 under the new name “Grand défi Pierre Lavoie”.

 For its second edition in 2009-2010, the Grand défi Pierre Lavoie rallied even more schools and pupils, who accumulated 22 million energy cubes—5 million more than the previous year!
-And the number of teams registered for the 1,000-km event increased from 90 to 150!
+And the number of teams registered for The 1,000 KM event increased from 90 to 150!

 The third edition rallied even more schools and families, who accumulated 37 million energy cubes.
-185 teams participated in the 1,000 km event with more than 900 cyclists.
+185 teams participated in The 1,000 KM event with more than 900 cyclists.